backspaces/agentscript/config/cleantheme/tutorials/4 - Model.md

 ![Image](/config/cleantheme/static/HelloModel.jpg)

-We first import two modules fromout src/ folder
+We first import two modules from our src/ folder

 -   Model.js: This is used by all models and creates the Patches, Turtles and Links.
 -   utils.js: A collection of useful utility functions.
 We'll use util.randomCentered